What is Probate?

 While it is normal for the will to dictate any assets of value, sometimes these things are overlooked or obtained after the will was written and to not thoroughly investigate can cause problems later.

-It’s also important that the value of the estate is calculated accurately, because if it totals an amount that is above the nil rate band (which is £325,000 in 2020), then inheritance tax will need to be paid at 40% on anything above that threshold.
+It’s also important that the value of the estate is calculated accurately, because if it totals an amount that is above the nil rate band (which is £325,000 in 2020), then inheritance tax will need to be paid by the deceased's loved ones, which is 40% on anything above that threshold.

 Stage 3 – Paying inheritance tax

-Life insurance placed in trust can be used to cover the expected inheritance tax and there may be a policy in place for this purpose.
+A life insurance policy placed in a trust can be used to cover the expected inheritance tax bill and there may be a policy in place for this purpose.

 It could be that the inheritance tax bill is large enough that the only way to pay it is for the sale of any estate property to be undertaken.
-It is the job of the executor of the will to see that this happens, although it would be usual that it was done in discussion with the heirs in case other alternatives are desired and can be reached.
+It is the job of the executor of the will to see that this happens, and they should discuss it all with the heirs in case other alternatives are desired and can be reached.

-Note: If you are an executor and feel that you’re out of your depth when attempting to deal with these issues, it’s always best to contact a solicitor before things go wrong.
+Note: If you are an executor and feel that you’re out of your depth when attempting to deal with these issues, it’s always best to contact a solicitor or legal professional before things go wrong.

-Any other debts and bills should also be paid for from the estate.
+Any other debts and bills should also be paid for from the value of the estate.
 Like inheritance tax, this may require the liquidation of some of the assets from the estate, but communication with creditors may result in a much easier process.

 As explained previously, many choose a solicitor as the executor of their will because they are far more experienced and better equipped to deal with these financial issues.